xan105/node-xinput-ffi/README.md

 This function is used to activate the vibration function of a controller.<br />

 ⚙️ options:
+  - gamepadIndex: Index of the user's controller.
+Can be a value from 0 to 3. _defaults to 0 (1st XInput gamepad)_
-  - force : Rumble force to apply to the motors.
+  - force : Rumble force in % (0-100) to apply to the motors.
             Either an integer (both motor with the same value) or an array of 2 integer: [left,right] _defaults to [50,25]_
   - duration: Rumble duration in ms. Max: 2500 ms. _defaults to max_
   - forceEnableGamepad: Use **enable()** to force the activation of XInput gamepad before rumble. _defaults to false_
   - forceStateWhileRumble: Bruteforce _-ly_ (spam) set state() for the duration of the vibration.
 Use this when a 3rd party reset your state or whatever.
 Usage of this option is not recommended and default to false.
 Use only when needed.
-  - gamepadIndex: Index of the user's controller.
-Can be a value from 0 to 3. _defaults to 0 (1st XInput gamepad)_

 #### `isConnected(gamepadIndex?: number): boolean`